 Where do the Machu Picchu Hot Springs come from?

 These hot springs come from a natural spring of volcanic origin and it is possible that they had the end they have now, since the time of the Incas.
 It emerges from underground channels and sprouts up the rocks at high temperatures; these are taken to the small pools (you cannot swim in them); The water in the pools is opaque yellow, giving the impression of being dirty, but it is the color that gives sulfur.
-The temperatures of Machu Picchu hot springs range between 38º C and 46º C. If you want crystalline hot springs you can try the hot springs of Cocalmayo.
+The temperatures of Machu Picchu hot springs range between 38º C and 46º C. There are also crystalline hot springs located in another sector called Cocalmayo.

 Benefits of Machu Picchu hot springs